Best uses for Citi ThankYou points

 Please keep in mind these tips:

-• Always have at least one transferable account: With a few exceptions, ThankYou Rewards are transferable only from Citi Premier and Citi Prestige accounts.
-If you or a friend has such an account, you can move points to that account from any other account before transferring to an airline or hotel program, but you are limited to moving 100,000 points per year this way.
+• Always have at least one transferable account: With a few exceptions, ThankYou Rewards are transferable only from the Citi Premier card (and the no-longer-available Citi Prestige and AT&T Access More cards).
+If you or a friend has such an account, you can move points to that account from almost any other account before transferring to an airline or hotel program, but you are limited to moving 100,000 points per year this way.
 Another option is to pool points among your own accounts.
 For example, if you have the Citi Rewards+ card and the Citi Premier card, you can pool points between them in order to make all of the points transferable.
+Note that the Custom Cash Card is different.
+With this card, you cannot move points to other accounts, but you can pool points with your own Premier card in order to make points transferable.

 • Wait to transfer points: Don’t transfer points until high value awards are available and you are ready to book them.
 Transfers are one-way only.
 Citi ThankYou points are valuable for their flexibility.
 Once you transfer, you are locked into a single program that may or may not have awards available.

 • Slow Transfers: Most transfers are instant but some can take a day or more to complete.
 This can be a big problem since award space could disappear before the points are available to make an award booking.
-The programs that take longer to transfer are: AA, AeroMexico, Malaysia, Qantas, Qatar, Singapore, Thai, and Turkish.
-See: How long does it take to transfer points to airline and hotel programs?
+Our Citi Transfer Partners post shows the expected transfer time for each program.

 • Check Award Value Before Transferring: Just because an award exists doesn’t mean that it’s a good idea to book it.
 For example, you might find that a flight is available for 25,000 miles, but the cash rate for the same flight is only $200.
 If you were to transfer your Citi points to an airline for this purpose, you’d get only 0.8 cents per point value.
 In that case, you’d be much better off redeeming your points for cash and then buying airfare with your credit card.

 • Partners Often Offer Better Value: When booking flights, you’ll often find better value booking an award using miles from a partner airline rather than the one you want to fly.
-For example, for some routes, American Airlines will charge fewer miles to fly Cathay Pacific than Cathay Pacific would charge for their own flights.
+For example, Air France KLM Flying Blue will often charge fewer miles to fly Delta Airlines than Delta would charge for its own flights.

 • Watch for Transfer Bonuses: Citi sometimes offers bonuses when transferring to select programs.
 See our post “Current Point Transfer Bonuses” to see both current and expired bonuses (the latter can give you an idea of what to expect in the future).